 Queens Plate – with artichokes, salsa, olives on toasted bread – my favorite

-This was one of our absolute favorite eating out experiences while in St. Augustine.
-And the best part it was dirt cheap.
+This was one of our absolute favorite eating-out experiences while in St. Augustine.
+And the best part was it was dirt cheap.
 Literally, the flatbreads were on sale for $5 each.
 The rest was no more than $10 a dish.
 And they were huge dishes on top of that.

 If you had to pick anywhere to eat while visiting St. George Street, I would say this is the place but if you want a more elegant type of dinner, you should head to Raintree Restaurant, I have a full review of the Raintree restaurant too, read it here.

 Restaurants In St. Augustine – Taberna Del Caballo Review